stephen/static/city-guide/_cities/hnl/2021-12-island-vintage-coffee.md

 ---
 title: Island Vintage Coffee
-kind: lunch
+kind: acai
+rating: favorite
 ---
-I don't like acai bowls, but I like the acai bowl here.
+Pretty good.
+I think this one is tied for first with Crispy Grindz.
 My favorite is the liliko'i moana bowl.
-The honey is really what makes it work for me.
+The honey is what makes it work.

-I have not had the coffee.